 The Departmental Honors program provides qualifying students of studio art and the history of art with an opportunity of intellectual and creative stimulation and development through independent study.
 The Departmental Honors Program is administered by the Charles Center.
 Students admitted to the program may, as a result of distinguished work, be awarded the A.B.
 Degree with Honors, High Honors, or Highest Honors.
 Students interested in the program should consult the College Catalog and the guidelines published by the Charles Center.
+Also, please check the Charles Center website for summer funding deadlines.

 You might also want to take a look at previous Honors projects in Art and Art History.